 While this maximization over $W$ can be done in closed form, the result is not satisfactory, in that the result is a singular matrix.
-We thus must constrain $W$ under the maximization, and will do so through the concept of a ``unit-information prior."
+We will circumvent this issue by constraining $W$ under the maximization, and will do so through the concept of a ``unit-information prior."
 The expected Fisher information of the regression coefficient $\beta$ is $(X'X)/\sigma^2$, so one can argue that $(X'X)/(n \sigma^2)$ contains as much information as a ``typical'' observation in the sample \citep{kass1995reference, raftery1995bayesian,hoff2009first}.
-Thus the $N_p(0,n \sigma^2(X'X)^{-1})$ prior is called the unit-information (normal) prior, and it is argued that this is a reasonably vague (but necessarily proper) prior for dealing with model uncertainty; in particular, smaller covariance matrices than this are deemed unreasonable.
-Motivated by this, we study the restricted type II ML prior
+The $N_p(0,n \sigma^2(X'X)^{-1})$ prior is often referred to as the unit-information (normal) prior, and it is a reasonably vague (but necessarily proper) prior for dealing with model uncertainty.
+Motivated by this discussion, we study the restricted type II ML prior

-Where $A \succeq B$ means that $A-B$ is positive semidefinite.
-This will ensure that the restricted type II ML covariance will be at least as disperse as the unit information prior covariance.
-The lower bound is also an instance of Zellner's $g$-prior with $g=n$.
+where $A \succeq B$ means that $A-B$ is positive semidefinite.
+This will ensure that the restricted type II ML covariance will be at least as disperse as the unit-information prior covariance.
+The lower bound is also an instance of Zellner's $g$-prior where $g=n$.

-In the context of estimation instead of testing, \citet{dasgupta1988frequentist}, \citet{leamer1978specification}, and \citet{polasek1985sensitivity} study priors that resemble our type II ML prior, bounding the prior covariance matrix both above and below.
+In the context of estimation, \citet{dasgupta1988frequentist}, \citet{leamer1978specification}, and \citet{polasek1985sensitivity} study priors that resemble our type II ML prior, bounding the prior covariance matrix both above and below.

-Proposition~\ref{prop:wmatrix} below, which is proved in the supplementary material, shows that the covariance matrix that maximizes $m_W(Y)$ subject to $W \succeq n(X'X)^{-1}$ is a linear combination of the unrestricted maximum over all positive semidefinite matrices, which is proportional to $\widehat{\beta} \widehat{\beta}'$, and the lower bound $n(X'X)^{-1}$.
+Proposition~\ref{prop:wmatrix} below shows that the covariance matrix that maximizes $m_W(Y)$ subject to $W \succeq n(X'X)^{-1}$ is a linear combination of the unrestricted maximum over all positive semidefinite matrices, which is proportional to $\widehat{\beta} \widehat{\beta}'$, and the lower bound $n(X'X)^{-1}$.

 \begin{proposition} For $n > p+p_0$, the solution to the optimization problem

 can be written as